 Inclusion saves lives.
 A norm-critical investigation of bodies and representation in CPR manikins in collaboration with their leading manufacturer, Laerdal.

-When encountering a person who is in cardiac arrest, Cardiopulmonary Resuscitation (CPR) is an emergency procedure that aims, through chest compressions and sometimes artificial ventilation, to manually preserve blood flow and brain function until further measures are taken by a paramedic or medical professional.
+Cardiopulmonary Resuscitation (CPR) is an emergency procedure that aims to manually preserve blood flow and brain function until further measures are taken by a paramedic or medical professional.
 CPR is often taught in groups, with a manikin at the centre of the workshop.
-A manikin commonly used across the world is ‘Little Anne’ by the Norwegian medical training goods manufacturer Laerdal.
+The most commonly used manikin across the world is ‘Little Anne’ by the Norwegian medical training goods manufacturer Laerdal.

 Our goal in this project was to embrace as well as critically examine the history of Laerdal, and to craft behaviour-influencing ideas, as well as their physical manifestations, that would lead to greater educational efficiency.
 By working together with Laerdal, CPR trainers and the community, as well as considering research on CPR efficiency in diverse environments, we gathered insights and identified opportunities to improve the relationship between training and the actual event, and question the effect that the fiction of CPR training has on a real-life emergency scenario.